jimenasalinasgroppo/MDEF/docs/term2/04-Prototyping for Design.md

 ![](../images/MT02/cat.jpeg)

+## Week 2 - Day 2
+We learned about inputs and outputs from Victor.
+It was very inspiring to learn how sensors such as GPS actually work and to see the potential of using sensors in fields such as biology where electronics has not been very funded or investigated much before.

+I also enjoyed learning about DIY communities in Japan where making your own input and output systems is a great way to also combat private corporations using personal data for their own gain.
+Some questions asked during class that resonate with me: Why is Alexa so cheap if the investment for its development was so expensive?
+Answer: potentially they want to aim for the most quantity of Alexa's per household to gain our data and use that for profit.

 ###**Micro challenge 4** Arduino challenge
-For this challenge I came to IAAC with Carolina, Wen, Sami and Josephine.
+For this challenge I came to IAAC with Carolina, Wen, Sami and Josephine on Friday.
 We tried to individually set up our Arduinos to either light up the LED with the switch and to use the sensor correctly on a separate board.

 We realized this task would take us much more time than we initially thought.
 I worked with Carolina trying to connect the switch to the LED light and were succesful for a period of time but then the Arduino stopped working.
 We tried plugging and re plugging everything but it didn't work again.
 Finally we got the board to keep working.